-Many local businesses offer scholarships to students from within their community.
+Many local businesses also offer scholarships to students from their community.
 As a member of the community, you automatically qualify for these scholarships.
 Also, these scholarships usually have fewer applicants, which increases your odds of winning the award.

 There are three ways you can find these local scholarships—scouring the local newspapers, checking out community and church notice boards, and calling local organizations and asking them if they award scholarships.

 Many employers offer scholarships to their employees’ dependents who are applying to college.
 The terms and criteria may differ from one company to another but it is worth a shot.
 Some may offer scholarships simply as a dependent while others may have some other qualifying criteria.
 Ask your parents to check with the HR department of their company so you can win the scholarship if you qualify.